 3 Ways to Survive Grief During the Holidays

 The days are dark now here in the northern hemisphere.
-For those of us grieving lost loved ones, the coming gray of winter is often a better match for our feelings than the gatherings and gifts that mark the holiday season.
-The experience of loss during the holidays can bring a new kind of lonely upon us.
+For those grieving lost loved ones, the coming gray of winter often matches our feelings better than the gatherings and gifts of the holiday season.
+The experience of loss during the holidays can bring a new kind of loneliness.

 -